anithaalex98/my-site/README.md

 # my-site
-From - The Complete Web Development Bootcamp
+From - The Complete Web Development Bootcamp Course This is a simple practice website for learning purposes.

+This website uses HTML and CSS